rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

 The logic for the plans, behaviours, conditions & constraints is implemented as part of 3 libraries -

-1. libalica-utils: contains utility conditions that are used to demonstrate their reuse in different alica applications
+1. alica_standard_library: contains utility conditions that can be reused in different alica applications
 2. libalica-ros-utils: contains a utility behaviour that is used to demonstrate its reuse in different alica applications
 3. libalica-turtlesim: contains the plans, behaviours, conditions & constraints used specifically by the application